-Sylvia Melena is the Founder and CEO of Melena Consulting Group, a leadership and management training, consulting, and publishing company.
+Sylvia Melena is the Founder and CEO of Melena Consulting Group a leadership and management training, consulting, and book coaching company.
 She is also the international award-winning author of Supportive Accountability: How to Inspire People and Improve Performance, the Vice President of the San Diego Book Awards Association, and the Co-Programs Director of the San Diego Chapter of the Association for Talent Development.

 Her leadership philosophy has been featured by the Society of Human Resources Management, the Human Performance Association, Entrepreneur, LEADx, Fit Small Business, Employee Channel, and other outlets.

 Listen to Sylvia Melena's Interview on

 My Quest for the Best Podcast